discordpkg/gateway/README.md

 A minimal implementation for the [Discord gateway](https://discord.com/developers/docs/topics/gateway) logic using the state pattern.
 The goal is to provide the Discord gateway behavior as a library to quickly build correct shard implementation.

-See [gatewayutil sub-package](./gatewayutil) for a shard implementation using [github.com/gobwas/ws](https://github.com/gobwas/ws).
+A functional shard implementation using [github.com/gobwas/ws](https://github.com/gobwas/ws) can be found at [gatewayutil sub-package](./gatewayutil).

 # Design
 A client is holds a state that affects how the next incoming message is processed.
 To begin with, the client is given a